 What is a Cap Table?

-When’s the Right Time to Build a Cap Table?
+How to Use a Cap Table?